All Blogs

 Assign clear responsibilities and post schedules where staff members can see them.
 You can require signatures after each task is done.

-Inspections will go smoother when cleaning habits are part of your daily routine and not something done at the last minute.
+Inspections will go smoothly when cleaning habits are part of your daily routine and not something done at the last minute.

 3. Check for Proper Food Storage and Handling